 Interest rates play a large role in determining which personal loans are most popular.
 Most personal loans are fixed-rate, which means that the interest and monthly payments are consistent throughout your repayment.

-Your credit history and/or credit score is a reflection of your total debt, lines of credit, and payment history.
+Your credit history and/or credit score are a reflection of your total debt, lines of credit, and payment history.
 Think of it as your financial transcript, given to higher financial institutions to accept or deny your access to things like loans and financial accounts.